 Early History of the Hychint family

 This web page shows only a small excerpt of our Hychint research.
-Another 151 words (11 lines of text) covering the years 1321, 1279, 1332, 1665, 1675 and 1727 are included under the topic Early Hychint History in all our PDF Extended History products and printed products wherever possible.
+Another 75 words (5 lines of text) covering the years 1321, 1279, 1332, 1665, 1675 and 1727 are included under the topic Early Hychint History in all our PDF Extended History products and printed products wherever possible.

 Hychint Spelling Variations

 Spelling variations in names were a common occurrence before English spelling was standardized a few hundred years ago.
 In the Middle Ages, even the literate spelled their names differently as the English language incorporated elements of French, Latin, and other European languages.
 Many variations of the name Hychint have been found, including Hitchins, Hitchen, Hitchens, Hitchin, Hitchings, Hitchins, Hitching and many more.

 Early Notables of the Hychint family (pre 1700)

-Another 24 words (2 lines of text) are included under the topic Early Hychint Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Hychint Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Hychint family

 Families began migrating abroad in enormous numbers because of the political and religious discontent in England.
 Often faced with persecution and starvation in England, the possibilities of the New World attracted many English people.
 Although the ocean trips took many lives, those who did get to North America were instrumental in building the necessary groundwork for what would become for new powerful nations.
 Among the first immigrants of the name Hychint, or a variant listed above to cross the Atlantic and come to North America were : John Hitchens settled in Virginia in 1654; Arthur Hitchens settled in Maine in 1616 four years before the "Mayflower"; Margaret and Anne Hitchens settled in Barbados in 1663.

 Related Stories +